caileanb773/recipe_manager/README.md

 PIECES, KNOBS, CLOVES, STICKS, GLUGS, INCHES, DASHES, PINCHES, DROPS, BLOCK, PIECE, KNOB, CLOVE, STICK, GLUG, WHOLE, INCH, CM, DASH, PINCH, DROP, BLOCKS, PERCENT, NO_UNIT; // for situations where no unit is needed
 ```

+### Bugs

+## Known Bugs

+• If, with a recipe detached, you change the theme, the detached recipe text may become difficult to read.
+• Cancelling a recipe import will make the application hang, and will still import the recipes.
+For now, cancelling an import is disabled.
+• Switching to German does not change any text to be in German.

+## Submitting a Bug Report

+My contact information can be found at github.com/caileanb773.
+Please include something like "Bug Report" in your email, along with a description of *what you were doing* when the bug happened, and a description of the bug's effects.

 ### Credit